Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

-## API for creating and manipulating PDFs - QuickDoc API
+## API for dynamically generating PDFs - QuickDoc API

 ### The Problem and Solution